Flu Vaccination Clinics - Week Commencing 30th September 2019

 Information Governance Policy

 Patients sometimes advise us that it is difficult to get an appointment.
-However, should you require an appointment for an urgent problem we will always offer a 'sit and wait' appointment which occur at the end of each morning and afternoon sessions.
+However, should you require an appointment for an urgent problem we will offer a 'sit and wait' appointment.

 Appointments can be booked in advance, but these pre-bookable appointments get booked up first so there will be a longer wait to see a clinician and if you want to see a specific GP or Nurse Practitioner, then this can be an even longer wait.
 Furthermore, getting an appointment prior to, or soon after any public holiday can result in a longer wait.
 We acknowledge this and as such recently added additional GP appointments to manage the long 4-day Easter weekend.